koalazak/i18n-middleware/README.md

 ## Options

 - `translationsPath` : *(default: `i18n`)* The path where you store translations json files.
+- `translationsPaths` : *(default: [])* The paths where you store translations json files.
+But obj model has two properties.
+These names are 'area' and 'translationsPath'. translationsPath is same `translationsPath` option but area for different en files to json.
 - `cookieLangName` : *(default: `ulang`)* If you provide a cookie name, try to get user lang from this cookie.
 - `browserEnable` : *(default: `true`)* If enabled, try to get user lang from browser headers.
 - `defaultLang` :  *(default: `en`)* If all others methods fail, use this lang.